Le Vélocipède Illustré: The first edition

-The novelty of the new publication about cycling attracted the attention of the New York Times, which carried a report from the 'Velocipede correspondent of the London Star :
+The novelty of the new publication about cycling attracted the attention of the New York Times, which carried a report from the 'Velocipede correspondent of the London Star:

+Paris–Rouen

-Paris–RouenLe Vélocipède Illustré organised the world's first 'city to city' (road-race) bicycle race, from Paris to Rouen on 7 November 1869.
+Le Vélocipède Illustré organised the world's first 'city to city' (road-race) bicycle race, from Paris to Rouen on 7 November 1869.
 The event was sponsored by the Olivier brothers, owners of a bicycle manufacturer company called The Michaux Company.
 They had been delighted with the success of the world's first bicycle race, a day of short races held in Parc de Saint-Cloud, Paris and so promoted the 123 kilometre race between Paris and Rouen.
 The first prize was one thousand gold francs and a bicycle. and the rules said the riders were not 'to be pulled by a dog or use sails'.

 The race started at the Arc de Triomphe in Paris and finished in the centre of Rouen.
 The course took them through St-Germain-en-Laye (16 km), Mantes (39 km), Vernon (63 km) and Louviers (97 km).
 325 riders started the race and the winner was an Englishman living in Paris, James Moore, who took 10 hours and 40 minutes.
 He is presumed to have been riding a Suriray bicycle built by Tribout and possibly the first bike ever equipped with ball bearings, which were patented by Jules Suriray, a Parisian bicycle mechanic, in 1869.
 The bicycle, draped with the Union Jack, disappeared from outside a cafe in the rue Notre Dame des Victoires during the post-race celebrations.